-The boundaries to Longwood mark the 12 mile perimeter within which Napoleon was allowed to walk without being followed by a British officer.
-They provide a strong sense of the fortification of Longwood, including a series of gates and sentry stations.
-The following extract from Sir Brian Unwin’s book, Terrible Exile, explains the fortification of Longwood:
+The boundaries to Longwood mark a 12 mile perimeter within which Napoleon was allowed to walk without being followed by a British officer.
+They provide a sense of the fortification of Longwood, including a series of gates and sentry stations.
+The following extract from Sir Brian Unwin’s Terrible Exile, explains the fortification of Longwood:

 The outer perimeter around Longwood stretched for about twelve miles.
 It covered virtually the whole of both Longwood and Deadwood Plains, and embraced the road to Jamestown as far as Hutt’s Gate, where the Bertrands initially lived, the sentry post at Alarm House, and, with a space of about half a mile on each side, the road on from Hutt’s Gate to Orange Grove and the bottom of Fisherman’s Valley.

 Within this area Napoleon and his companions were also allowed to move where they wished, but they were liable to meet sentries.
 On the rest of the island Napoleon was also free to go anywhere he liked, except to fortified military posts, provided he gave prior notification to, and was accompanied by, the British orderly officer stationed at Longwood.